elysion-powered/spec/Readme.md

 This is a specification for a game engine.
 These documents are not specific to any programming language or platform.

+While function definitions in this specification are typically written in `camelCase`, this depends on the programming language and its code guidelines.
+(Let's say, if someone were to implement the specification in C# or Delphi, it's definitely ok and even recommended to have the function definitions in `PascalCase`.)

 Components
 ---